 3) Create A Plan.
 Mark Spitz once said, “If you fail to prepare, you’re prepared to fail.”
 You must create a system where you are saving X amount of money every month, investing Y amount every month, and working on Z project until completion.
 Things will be slow going at first, but once you save a little bit of money you will start to build momentum.
 Eventually you will find synergies between your work, your hobbies, and your skills which will translate into viable income streams.

-What I’m doing: I use this site to write out goals 1) Generate $200,000 a year working 4 hours a day or less, 2) Predict the future to try and make winning investments, and 3) Keep track of my passive income streams.
+What I’m doing: I use this site to write out goals like 1) Generating $200,000 a year working 4 hours a day or less, 2) Trying to make winning investments, and 3) Keeping track of my passive income streams.
 My site and the community helps keep me accountable for progress.
 It’s important I do what I say, otherwise, what the hell is the point?
 You should consider starting a site or at least a private journal.
 Write out your specific goals, tell several close friends and stick to the plan.

 4) Treat Passive Income Like A Game.
 The only real way to begin your multiple passive income journey is when you are making active income.
 The initial funding has to come from somewhere.
 Hence, treat passive income as a game that has various levels.
 If you fail to achieve one level, it’s not the end of the world since you still have active income and can restart.
 Furthermore, a game is meant to be played with integrity.
 Using shortcuts (non passive income streams), someone else’s income as a supplement (spouse), or one-offs (capital gains) does not count.
 The primary purpose of any game is to bring enjoyment to the player and beat the boss.